HenrikBengtsson/matrixStats/revdep/problems.md

       ‘AnnotationDbi’ ‘biomaRt’ ‘energy’ ‘org.Hs.eg.db’ ‘org.Mm.eg.db’
       Please use :: or requireNamespace() instead.
       See section 'Suggested packages' in the 'Writing R Extensions' manual.
+    Unexported object imported by a ':::' call: ‘C50:::as.party.C5.0’ See the note in ?`:::` about the use of this operator.
     ```

 *   checking R code for possible problems ...
 NOTE